thereAreDemonsNearby/sltrsa/README.md

 # sltrsa
-A slow implementation of rsa
+A c++ implementation of rsa

 ## Installation
 make

 ## Usage
-type the executable with no argument in the shell to see the usage
+Type the executable with no argument in the shell to see the usage